scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 it arrives soon!
 It's way easier to prepare a cup of soylent for lunch at work than it is to make a sandwich or something else.

+### Day 25

+No soylent :(

+### Day 26

+Still no soylent!
+I haven't experienced any slowness or things like that that I've read described, but then again, I didn't experience any Jimmy Neutron brainblast style stuff while on it anyway.

+### Day 27

+Box of soylent arrived!
+I had a work function though, so I didn't actually need any for dinner.
+Still, I made my pitcher for tomorrow and since it's the new v1.6 I poured a small amount into a cup to try it while saving the rest for later.

+My initial thoughts on v1.6 is that it's much _much_ finer than v1.5.
+And this has positives and negatives.
+For example, with v1.5 I was initially put off by the thick taste at first, but once I started mixing strawberries in it worked well for me and I started enjoying the viscosity.
+With v1.6 it feels more watery, I don't know if this will change my sense of soylent to be more of a drink than a shake.
+It was very easy for me to substitute a meal with v1.5 because it was a solid mix between liquid and, uh, solid.
+I wonder if tomorrow when I have v1.6 for lunch if I'll feel just as satisfied?

+Also, the [release notes for v1.6] note that they've replaced the rice protein entirely with soy protein instead.
+So the flavor has changed a bit and the smell too.
+While drinking my test cup I was swirling it in my mouth for taste and could feel the fine powder.
+With v1.5 I felt like it mixed a bit better and disolved.
+This might go away with an overnight sit in the fridge though, so I'll have to wait until tomorrow lunch and dinner to really give it a go.
+The other thing I should probably try is drinking v1.6 without mixing any strawberries in; the taste has changed enough that I might be able to drink it without mixing something in, which would save me a little bit of money.

+The smell of v1.6 is much more subdued than v1.5, oh and when I was using my emersion blender on it it was noticeably different from v1.5.
+With the older version I generally had clumps that would linger around still until I let the drink sit for a while and then mixed again.
+With v1.6 it was very smooth and I didn't see any clumping at all.
+I didn't look too hard before blending, but I imagine that I might be able to get away with just shaking this version.
+I'll have to experiment though.
+I'll take a picture tomorrow of my drink so I can compare it to my picture of v1.5 near the top of the log.

+[release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/
 ["stop eating food"]:http://robrhinehart.com/?p=298